 Marres reaches a diverse audience that is genuinely involved in the work and the thought processes of modern artists.
 To embrace that audience, the institute focuses considerable attention on welcoming visitors and training hosts.
 In this way, Marres can offer an ambitious program for artists and guests in an intimate setting.
 In addition to an exhibition space, Marres also has a popular on-site restaurant, Marres Kitchen, and a large public garden.

-Marres receives structural support from the ministry of Education, Culture and Science, the Province of Limburg and the municipality of Maastricht.
+Marres, House for Contemporary Culture receives structural support from the Dutch Ministry of Education, Culture and Science, the Province of Limburg, and the Municipality of Maastricht.